yetulaxman/ContainersHPC2023/_hands-on/rstudio_puhti.md

                                                                # interactive session change "container_port" number where rstudio is exposed on
                                                                # compute node);
  ```
 Point your browser to http://localhost:8787.
 If successful, rstudio should appear now on the browser.
-Copy and paste rstudio username and passpassword from the terminal where you have launched rstudio on Puhti to login to rstudio on your local browser.
+You need credentials to login to rstudio.
+Copy and paste rstudio username and passpassword from the terminal where you have launched rstudio on Puhti.

 #### How to install an R package on Puhti